Kyonabelle/Kyonabelle.github.io/about.md

 		</header>
 <!-- Two -->
 <h2 id="content"></h2>
 <p>Annabelle pursued a technical diploma in Film, Sound & Video at Ngee Ann Polytechnic's acclaimed School of Film & Media Studies, Singapore.
-To start her professional journey in the entertainment industry, Annabelle embarked on internships at <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co</b> between 2014 and 2016.</p>
+To start her professional journey in the entertainment industry, Annabelle embarked on internships at <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co.</b> between 2014 and 2016.
+She is currently a Post-production editor at <b>Vicinity Studio.</b></p>

 <p>Despite her extensive experience as a technical crew, Annabelle siezed the opportunity to further her studies at Australia's top institution, the <a href="https://study.unimelb.edu.au/">University of Melbourne</a> in 2017, and was offered a coveted position in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019.
 Using Netflix and the South Korean "Hallyu" wave as her case study, she posits that Asia's exponentially increasing cultural power was influential enough to oppose Western imperialism in the post-television world.
 Her thesis titled, <i>"Netflix Unoriginals: Where does the West stand among the Rest"</i>, was awarded first-class honours.</p>